Overseas France: Overseas collectivities

 The category of "overseas collectivity" (collectivité d'outre-mer or COM) was created by France's constitutional reform of 28 March 2003.
 Each overseas collectivity has its own statutory laws.

-In contrast to overseas departments/regions, the overseas collectivities are empowered to make their own laws, except in certain areas reserved to the French national government (such as defense, international relations, trade and currency, and judicial and administrative law).
+In contrast to overseas departments and regions, the overseas collectivities are empowered to make their own laws, except in certain areas reserved to the French national government (such as defense, international relations, trade and currency, and judicial and administrative law).
 The overseas collectivities are governed by local elected assemblies and by the French Parliament and French Government, with a cabinet member, the Minister of the Overseas, in charge of issues related to the overseas territories.